nop33/si/src/content/blog/year-one-review-plans-funding/index.md

 The international policy perspective that we developed as part of founding and running SI seems unique and complements others well, including at organizations like FHI and CSER.
 Organizations similar to SI but focused on engaging with policy in individual nations, e.g. CLTR and Pour Demain, are coordinating their internationally relevant activities with us.

 Our branding, network and early work have positioned us such that key policy actors we would like to collaborate with reach out to us proactively.
 The Swiss government proposed a collaboration on international law and existential risks via our board members.
-We had initially planned to devote significant resources to reaching out to organizations involved in the implementation process of the UN’s Our Common Agenda: we were pleasantly surprised when, based on our workshops and publications, they reached out to us first.
+We had initially planned to devote significant resources to engaging with organizations involved in the implementation process of the UN’s Our Common Agenda: we were pleasantly surprised when, based on our workshops and publications, they reached out to us first.

 Overall, we have spent most of our time developing content, framings, and formats to productively engage our audience.
 We can now dedicate more time to facilitating input and sessions, and less time to developing them.

 **6. It is possible to engage in international policy with low downside risks**

 As mentioned, some observers have expressed concern that engaging with the international policy sphere carries risks.
 Given our evaluation and the received feedback on our work, it seems unlikely that SI is causing harm.
 Longtermists with experience in international policy processes have reported that our work is not particularly risky.
 Conversely, those with less familiarity with the UN ecosystem are understandably more worried about downside risks.

 Negative impact would most likely come from bad frames, activities or events that confuse key longtermist or policy concepts, put off allies, or focus their efforts on low-impact opportunities.
-Other risks we see are insufficient capacity for public relations management in case of unexpected crises, as well as claiming too much space that could discourage other, much needed longtermist policy engagement.
+Other risks we see are insufficient capacity for public relations management in case of unexpected crises, as well as claiming too much space that could discourage other, much-needed longtermist policy engagement.

 We are weighing different opinions on possible downside risks of our work on a case-by-case basis.
 One general choice we made is that we do not make policy recommendations ourselves.
 Instead, we always work jointly with subject matter experts to provide policy ideas.
 We focus on facilitation and general improvements in risk literacy, agenda-setting and decision-making processes.
 This builds capacity for the time when well-vetted recommendations can be widely promoted and reflects a consensus among longtermist actors that robust policy ideas are lacking, especially at the international level.

 ![](https://lh3.googleusercontent.com/oBcthoaq5JmCZrWFQQHXwKBTN4_5xd_To0F5LwM0WbwbNoCtCL7FfcpDtc7UxRx7oC0v8cQBrJKs2IUwqKQp5VZ5kN38DUfwDuCaslX7zxoplfXRrZ6UStyyOA2qqGszWalBV6X3)

 *Why facilitation seems impactful*

 By being locally embedded in the Geneva policy ecosystem, we can make engaging with international processes less risky for external longtermist actors.
 We have been able to provide guidance to researchers, increasing their flexibility and reducing the probability of complications.

 Our lack of funding plausibly increases the risks associated with our work because we have limited capacity to continuously adapt.
 We lack surge capacity to manage bigger crises should they arise, despite our cautious approach.

 **7. Our current research capacity is limited but our thinking valued**

 Research has not and won’t be SI’s main focus.
 Yet it seems important to document our theory of change, evidence base, lessons learned, and ideas for research we would like to see.
 Thus, throughout its first 12 months, SI has produced a diverse set of publications.
 Much of these reflected work that contributed to the foundation of SI.
-To increase confidence in our approach and build our field’s legitimacy, we decided to submit it to academic peer-review.
+To increase confidence in our approach and build our field’s legitimacy, we decided to submit it to academic peer review.

 In the process of writing and revising, we realized that we would save a lot of time with an editor and experienced research staff.
 Nevertheless, due to SI’s competitive advantage of getting policymakers and academics to exchange productively, we do not plan on building up in-house research, unless we unexpectedly receive donations worth more than two times our estimated room for more funding and recruit a highly qualified research lead.

 Due to SI’s practice-oriented theory of change, we decided to write practical reference pieces instead of academic publications.
 Nonetheless, we received highly encouraging peer reviews of “Computational Policy Process Studies” and our concept of “Long-term Institutional Fit”.
 In discussions with researchers at FHI, GPI and CSER, we have also been able to provide useful input.
-Further, we have received more than 50 enquiries for thesis supervision, research internships, strategy and career advice.
+Further, we have received more than 50 inquiries for thesis supervision, research internships, strategy and career advice.

 Given this, it could be valuable for somebody to further develop our research interests.
 For now, the opportunity costs in policy engagement seem too high for SI to build up more capacity.